ndemou/Out-PingStats/README.md

 All graphs except LAST RTTs and HISTOGRAM are **slow updating graphs**.
 Each bar in them represents some **indicator of network quality** that is computed for a fixed *period* of several seconds.
-The *period* is 2mins by default and can be changed with `-AggregationSeconds`.
+The *period* is by default 2 minutes but can be changed with `-AggregationSeconds`.
-In the x-axis you also get a tick every 10 periods (=20mins by default).
+In the x-axis you get a tick every 10 periods (so 20 mins by default).

-> **For all these indicators the lower the better**
+> **For all these graphs the lower the better**

 **RTT BASELINE** displays the minimum RTT and **RTT VARIANCE** displays the difference `p95 - min` for the period.
-In simple words, none of the pings had an RTT less than *BASELINE*, and 95% of them had an RTT between *BASELINE* and *BASELINE plus VARIANCE*.
+In simple words, none of the pings had an RTT less than *BASELINE*, and 95% of them had an RTT between *BASELINE* and *BASELINE + VARIANCE*.
 Read below for a more detailed description of p95.

 **LOSS%** is exactly what you guess, and **ONE-WAY JITTER** is an aproximation of the one-way jitter